Employment Standards Code changes

 - Unpaid job protection for maternity leave will be extended from 15 to 16 weeks to account for the one-week waiting time for federal Employment Insurance benefits.

-- Unpaid job protection for parental leave will remain at 37 weeks, but may be increased in the future to align with proposed federal Employment Insurance benefits.
+- Unpaid job protection for parental leave will be extended to 62 weeks.

 - Legislation for the following will be modified such that: